marcomaronese/QGAN-pennylane-pytorch/README.md

 Quantum Implementation Details:

-We implemented on pennylane, with pytorch interface, a qGAN as described in the paper
+I implemented on pennylane, with pytorch interface, a qGAN as described in the paper

 https://www.nature.com/articles/s41534-019-0223-2